goetzr/embedded_learning/esp/esp32/boards/ESP32-DevKitC/projects/blinky/notes/journal.md

         - Input pin reads LOW when nothing is connected to it
         - Example: Push button connected to Vcc on one side and the input pin on the other side.
             - When the button is released (default state), pin is pulled down (LOW)
-            - When the button is pressed, pin is driven HIGH
+            - When the button is pressed, pin is driven to Vcc (HIGH)
     - "Weak" internal pull up / pull down resistors
         - Have high resistance (10s of kiloohms)
         - Only source/sink a very small amount of current when the pin is forced to the opposite level